Nostrademous/Dota2-FullOverwrite/readme.md

 	limited for now to use of clarity, salve, bottle, TPs, arcane boots (not efficiently -> doesn't care about allies being in range).
 Needs to be largely implemented still.

+* generic_item_purchase.lua - this is a generic class for all hero-specific item purchase files (e.g., item_purchase_lina.lua) that actually does all the work of buying the item when appropriate.
+It is named as such to not interfere with "item_purchase_generic.lua" which if exists in the bots/ will over-ride all bot purchases that don't have a named file for them resulting in no items being bought for "ANY" bots that don't have a specific hero-named lua file for item purchasing present.
+The hero-specific LUA files now only need to define the appropriate ROLE specific table for item purchase order (i.e., Mid, HardCarry, Support, etc).

 * bot_<heroName>.lua - three exist for now - Lina, Viper and Antimage.
 Look,
 	they are hard-coded implmenetations for now that don't build according